minte9/mlearning-pages/main/algorithms/decision_tree/readme.md

 ### Algorithm

 1. Calculate `entropy` for dataset
-2. `For each` feature:
+2. For each `feature`:
     Calculate `entropy for all` categorical values
-    Calculate information gain `for the feature`
+    Calculate `information gain` for the feature
 3. Find the feture with `maximum` information gain
 4. Repeat